COVID-19: How are Lenders’ Rights Affected in Ireland?

 What has the Regulatory and Industry Reaction Been?

 Each of the Irish Government and the Central Bank of Ireland (“CBI”) has engaged with the Banking and Payments Federation Ireland (an industry body representing Irish and international banks, non-bank mortgage lenders and certain credit servicing firms and other regulated financial services providers) (the “BPFI”).
 The BPFI confirmed that its members are “…fully committed to working with the Irish Government, the Central Bank of Ireland and other key stakeholders during this extraordinary time to provide financial support to customers affected by COVID-19”.1

-This co-operation is evidenced by three key elements of financial support which will be offered by relevant BPFI members:
+This co-operation is evidenced by three key elements of financial support offered by relevant BPFI members:

-- Temporary payment breaks for up to three months for personal and business customers, including those already in arrears.
-Recent reports suggest this three month period may be extended to a six month period.
+- Temporary payment breaks for personal and business customers, including those already in arrears.
+The payment breaks were originally offered for three months and were subsequently extended to a six month period.